-When it comes to understanding world time, most people don’t know what UTC is and what time zones are.
+When it comes to understanding world time, most people don’t know what UTC is and what the UTC time.
 Curiously, UTC is both a time standard and a time zone, and it’s frequently used to describe either… Confused yet?
 To shed light on the matter, let’s talk about what time zones really are, what UTC is, and what are some of the major countries and cities in UTC.

 In addition to time zone confusion, UTC is often used instead of GMT, the Greenwich Mean Time.
 To find out why and to learn some fun time zone facts to outshine your trivia night rivals, let’s dig into the history, use, and curious facts about the UTC and time zones in general.